Applied Genetic Technologies (NASDAQ:AGTC) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Applied Genetic Technologies (NASDAQ:AGTC – Get Rating) in a report issued on Tuesday.
-The brokerage issued a sell rating on the biotechnology company’s stock.
+StockNews.com started coverage on shares of Applied Genetic Technologies (NASDAQ:AGTC – Get Rating) in a research report report published on Wednesday morning.
+The firm issued a sell rating on the biotechnology company’s stock.

-Separately, Cantor Fitzgerald reissued an overweight rating on shares of Applied Genetic Technologies in a research report on Tuesday, May 17th.
-One investment analyst has rated the stock with a sell rating and seven have assigned a buy rating to the company’s stock.
-According to MarketBeat, the stock has an average rating of Moderate Buy and an average price target of $15.00.
+Separately, Cantor Fitzgerald reaffirmed an overweight rating on shares of Applied Genetic Technologies in a research note on Tuesday, May 17th.
+One research analyst has rated the stock with a sell rating and seven have given a buy rating to the stock.
+According to MarketBeat, the stock presently has an average rating of Moderate Buy and a consensus target price of $15.00.

 About Applied Genetic Technologies